dannielthefox/OHNO/README.md

 # OHNO
 Open And A BSOD Appears.
-Press F7 To Exit The BSOD
+Press F7 To Exit The BSOD.